 No, there is no waiting list.
 If you did not get selected in the first application round you can apply again during the second application round.

 If you want to apply for an Erasmus exchange through your faculty, this procedure has its own deadlines.
 You can also apply for a short term exchange, such as a Global Summer Programme or a Global Student Conference.
 For more information see: https://buitenland.uva.nl/kort-verblijf/kort-verblijf.html (Dutch), or https://studyabroad.uva.nl/short-term/short-term.html (English).

-Unfortunately, COVID-19 forced us to cancel the Global Exchange Programme in 2020-2021.
-We hope that the impact of COVID-19 will be minimal in 2021-2022.
+Although the situation is currently still uncertain, we hope that the impact of COVID-19 will be minimal on exchanges taking place in semester 2 (Spring) of 2021-2022.
 However, we cannot make any guarantees in this regard.
-We are currently continuing with the information sessions and applications for exchanges in the academic year 2021-2022.
+We are currently continuing with applications for our third round (for exchanges taking place in the second semester (Spring) of academic year 2021-2022).

 Any decision to cancel the exchange programme will made by the UvA Corona Crisis Team and Executive Board well in advance of the start of the exchanges, but we are not able to give an exact date.
 Please note a partner university can also decide to cancel their exchange programme.

-This year all exchange programmes were cancelled because of COVID-19.
-Part of the available spots for next year are used to allow students to defer their exchange to next year.
+This year (2020-2021) all exchange programmes were cancelled because of COVID-19.
+Part of the available spots for 2021-2022 are used to allow students to defer their exchange to next year.
 All available spots for new applications will be listed in the destination-overview published on the website.

 In the event that your exchange semester is cancelled by either the University of Amsterdam, or by the host university, we will not be able to offer you an alternative exchange placement.
 Please download our “Terms and Conditions for GEP 2021-2022” for all details.